konheee/konh2e/README.md

 * Hi, I'm Konh2e, a software developer based in Seoul, South Korea.

 # What I've been interested in
-* I love python, django, vim. and now I started to study JS technologies.
-It seems quite gorgeous.
+* I love python, vim. and now I started to study JS/TS.
+It seems quite fascinating to me.

 # What I'm going to do in the future
 * I love studying something.
-Recently, I met competitive programming world.
-So I will  learn this subject more and more.
+I just want to study more and more.
+That's all.